blackbeam/rust-mysql-simple/README.md

 #### Named parameters

 MySql itself doesn't have named parameters support, so it's implemented on the client side.
 One should use `:name` as a placeholder syntax for a named parameter.
+Named parameters uses the following naming convention:

+* parameter name must start with either `_` or `a..z`
+* parameter name may continue with `_`, `a..z` and `0..9`

 Named parameters may be repeated within the statement, e.g `SELECT :foo, :foo` will require a single named parameter `foo` that will be repeated on the corresponding positions during statement execution.

-One should use the `params!` macro to build a parameters for execution.
+One should use the `params!` macro to build parameters for execution.

 **Note:** Positional and named parameters can't be mixed within the single statement.